 Some Cheiridopsis species are low-growing or spreading dwarf plants while others grow into taller shrublets.
 The flowers have the common vygie shape with petals in a number of whorls around the central bunched stamens and styles.

 This plant was thought to be a Cheiridopsis derenbergiana, earlier known as C. subaequalis, C. citrina and more names.
 When the genus was reduced by the taxonomists from 100 to 33 species, some names disappeared by slightly different plants being grouped together.
-But this specimen does not resemble the C. derenbergiana found under that name in the Karoo Desert National Botanical Garden and displayed elsewhere in this Album.
-The guess at this stage is C. rostrata.
+This plant does not resemble the C. derenbergiana found under that name in the Karoo Desert National Botanical Garden also displayed in this Album.
+The guess is C. rostrata.